uncleaaroh/uncleaaroh/README.md

 ### 👋 Hey there!
 I'm Uncle Aaroh.

-- 🎙️ Known as the voice behind **Monday830**, the YouTube channel where tech meets creativity.
+- 🎙️ Known as the voice behind **@uncleaarohtesting**, the YouTube channel where tech meets creativity.
 Have you tuned in yet?
+- 🎓 **LinkedIn Learning Instructor** on advanced automation topics including Playwright, test design, and optimisation techniques.
 - 🚀 Passionate about leveraging technology to tell captivating stories and create impact.
 Coding isn't just a task; it's an art.
 - 🌱 Every day is a learning journey.
 Currently deep diving into machine learning and its intertwining with media production.
 - 🌍 Exploring collaborations that disrupt, innovate, and inspire.
 Got a groundbreaking idea?
 Let's chat.
 - 💌 Reach out to me for exciting partnerships, or just to geek out on tech and content!
 Drop a DM on my YouTube channel or send an email.

-📺 **Subscribe** to my channel [Monday830](https://www.youtube.com/@monday830) for the latest in tech trends, hacks, and behind-the-scenes peeks.
+📺 **Subscribe** to my channel [@uncleaarohtesting](https://www.youtube.com/@uncleaarohtesting) for the latest in tech trends, automation hacks, and behind-the-scenes peeks.

 ---

 💡 **Fun fact:** Much like Uncle Iroh from Avatar, I too believe in the wisdom of tea and the magic of patience.